videolan/vlc/share/lua/README.txt

 2 - Lua in VLC
 ==============

-3 types of VLC Lua scripts can currently be coded:
+Several types of VLC Lua scripts can currently be coded:
  * Playlist (see playlist/README.txt)
  * Art fetcher (see meta/README.txt)
  * Interface (see intf/README.txt)